dittodev/.github/EDD/High level service design.md

-# Appendix II: details multi-account diagram
+# Appendix I: details multi-account diagram

 The following diagram details the roles and permissions required in our multi-account setup.
 Note that this diagram is for illustrative purposes